Graduate Programs in Engineering Management and Project Management

 • Project Management (Eng Mgt 5320)

-• Instructor: Dr. Louis Pape, 25 years at Boeing, 15 years at McDonnell Douglas, U.S. Air Force Colonel
+• Instructor: Dr. Louis Pape, Assistant Professor of Practice of Engineering Management and Systems Engineering with 25 years at Boeing, 15 years at McDonnell Douglas, and a U.S. Air Force Colonel

 • Case Studies in Project Management (Eng Mgt 6322)